Petercw94/restsuite/README.md

 "A restlet is a SuiteScript that executes when called by an external application or by another SuiteScript.
 Depending on how the RESTlet is written and called, it may also return data to the calling application."

-The *suitepy.NetSuiteRESTlet* class acts as an external application that allows you to activate RESTlets based on a handful of HTTP verbs:
+The *restsuite.NetSuiteRESTlet* class acts as an external application that allows you to activate RESTlets based on a handful of HTTP verbs:

 - GET
 - POST